AnyChart/docs.anychart.com/Basic_Charts/3D/Line_Chart.md

-{:index 2}
+{:index 2.1}
 # 3D Line Chart

 ## Overview

 This article explains how to create a 3D Line chart in AnyChart.

 To learn more about 3D charts in general and how to customize them, see [3D Charts (Overview)](Overview).
-You can also read about the settings available for the [Line Chart](../Line_Chart), most of them shared by 3D Line.
+In addition, you can read the [Line Chart](../Line_Chart) article.

+Please note that there is also the [3D 2D Line](2D_Line_Chart) chart type.

 ## Quick Start

 To build a 3D Line chart, use the {api:anychart#line3d}anychart.line3d(){api} chart constructor.
-You can either pass your data to the chart constructor or create a series by using the {api:anychart.charts.Cartesian3d#line}line(){api} method:
+You can either pass your data to the chart constructor or create a series by using the {api:anychart.charts.Cartesian3d#line}line(){api} method.

+**Note:** When you use the {api:anychart#line3d}anychart.line3d(){api} chart constructor, the [Z-distribution](Overview#z-distribution) is enabled by default, which means that the series of multi-series charts are distributed along the Z-axis.

+The following sample shows how to create a basic multi-series 3D Line chart:

 ```
 // create a 3d line chart